 But why wait?
+You may be able to catch the stray without us.
 Here are some tips of catching that wayward Thumper!

 You Will Need